Physical attacks on power grid rose by 71% last year, compared to 2021

 Sarah Beth Clendaniel and Brandon Russell allegedly planned the offensive online.
 According to court documents, Clendaniel "described how there was a 'ring' around Baltimore and if they hit a number of them all in the same day, they 'would completely destroy this whole city.'"

-"=The vision, in short, is that tThey want to take down the energy grid because if they take down the energy grid, they believe that society will then collapse," Wainstein said.
+"The vision, in short, is that they want to take down the energy grid because if they take down the energy grid, they believe that society will then collapse," Wainstein said.
 "And out of the collapse, [they believe], will arise a white nationalist government to replace the current government.
 And we've seen this narrative online among these white nationalist groups."

 White supremacist plots targeting the grid have "dramatically increased in frequency," according to a study released in September by The Program on Extremism at George Washington University.
 From 2016 to 2022, thirteen people linked to white supremacist movements have been charged in federal courts with plotting attacks on electrical infrastructure, including 11 defendants indicted after 2020.